martinsvoboda/demo-design-system/README.md

 # Design System Template

 Design System Template is a boilerplate for creating and documenting your principles, style guides and patterns for your organization's design system.
 It provides just enough IA and hooks to get you going.
 As a bonus, I've provided links to helpful resources and inspiration to help you as you create your own custom design system.
 It is based on Brad Frost [Style Guide Guide](https://github.com/bradfrost/style-guide-guide/).
 The original code was cleaned and reworked, which leads to more straightforward maintenance of patterns and pages.
-Also we speed up site generation.
+Also, we speed up site generation.

 [See the demo here](https://martinsvoboda.github.io/mpsv-design-system/)